ejderha/MouseyNotifierApiExample/README.md

 returning your results.
 I have also included the Forservices.Mousey.Model.csproj for returning the right result type.

 All project are set on .Net Framework 4.6.2, you can downgrade if needed.
-This project is open source any contribution is welcome for example db storage or mssq integration, or user load distribution of dataitems (notifications).
+This project is open source any contribution is welcome for example db storage or esb/msmq integration, or user load distribution of dataitems (notifications).

 For more information about the notifier please visit the following website http://mousey.forservices.net/developers.